citusdata/citus_docs/develop/migration_mt_query.rst

 Prepare Application for Migration
 =================================

-Once the distribution key is present on all appropriate and basic functionality is established, the application needs to be prepared to take full advantage of Citus.
-A good place to start is updating application test suites and verifying that all tests pass.
-Also it's a good idea to enable logging to spot and remove any stray cross-shard queries that might hide in a multi-tenant app.
+Once the distribution key is present on all appropriate tables, the application needs to include it in queries.

-Once application changes are complete, the Citus-ready application will be deployed against the production database to ensure stability and full compatability.
-We do not advise cutting over to Citus until the application has successfully gone through a soak period appropriate to your organizational needs.

 Add distribution key to queries
 -------------------------------

 To execute queries efficiently for a specific tenant, Citus needs to route them to the appropriate node and run them there.
 Thus every query must identify which tenant it involves.
 For simple select, update, and delete queries this means that the *where* clause must filter by tenant id.

+* Application code and any other ingestion processes that write to the tables should be updated to include the new columns.
+* Running the application test suite against the modified schema on Citus is a good way to determine which areas of the code need to be modified.
+* Also it's a good idea to enable logging to spot and remove any stray cross-shard queries that might hide in a multi-tenant app.

 Specialized Libraries
 ~~~~~~~~~~~~~~~~~~~~~